-There’s a lot of planning that needs to go into the moving process and one important part is figuring out how to get a large bed or wardrobe from your bedroom into the back of a van.
-Nearly all removal companies will offer a dismantling and reassembling service but this is a time-consuming process and a question we get asked a lot is ‘can I dismantle and reassemble my own furniture to reduce the cost?’ and our answer is yes.
+There’s a lot of planning that goes into moving house and one important part is figuring out how to get a large bed or wardrobe from your bedroom into the back of a van.
+Nearly all removal companies or a man with a van service will offer a dismantling and reassembling service but this is a time-consuming process and a question we get asked a lot is ‘can I dismantle and reassemble my own furniture to reduce the cost?’ and our answer is yes.

 - Correct tools for the job